Emetophobe/unitconverter/README.md

 ## Features

-Units can be automatically scaled based on a prefix scaling option.
+Units are prefixed (i.e "kilo") based on a prefix scaling option.
+The default prefix scaling behaviour can be changed on a per-unit basis.

-The following prefix scaling options are supported:
+The following prefix options are currently supported:

     none        - don't use prefix scaling (default) si          - use SI prefix table